zhengliuer/pulses/README.md

 under a clear 2-clause BSD licence here.

 The 2016 release (1.0) is identical apart from a few lines in the header comments referring to the licence.
+Thir version (1.1) has improved gradient shapes.

 ## Licence and contact